kometenstaub/metadata-extractor/README.md

 #### `links` interface

 The `links` contain both links to existing and non-existing files.
-If a file doesn't exist, the ``links` won't have a `relativePath`.
+If a file doesn't exist, the `links` won't have a `relativePath`.

 `link` is the full link, exluding anything after the `|`, so if no alias is set, it also contains `#` or `#^` if there are headings or block references.
 If that is the case, there is also the `cleanLink` property which provides just the filename for the link (omitting the `.md` extension).

 `displayText` is what is displayed by Obsidian in preview mode.
 It can be the alias, but also the file name if there is a heading or block reference.
-If it is a heading link or block reference to the same file, it excludes the `#`, just like Obsidian das in preview mode.
+If it is a heading link or block reference to the same file, it excludes the `#`, just like Obsidian does in preview mode.

 `cleanLink` and `displayText` don't exist if it is a normal link.